roseengineering/rfcascade/README.md

 input transformations as command line options:

 ```
--cascade             : cascade the top two networks on the stack together
+-cascade             : cascade the two networks on the TOS together
--deembed             : deembed the output of the top two networks on the stack
+-deembed             : de-embed the output of the two networks on the TOS
--ideembed            : deembed the input of the top two networks on the stack
+-ideembed            : de-embed the input of the two networks on the TOS
--cbg                 : transform network on top of stack into a common-base arrangement.
+-cbg                 : transform network on the TOS into a common-base arrangement.
--ccd                 : transform network on top of stack into a common-collector arrangement.
+-ccd                 : transform network on the TOS into a common-collector arrangement.
+-lift <complex>      : lift network on the TOS from ground and insert a complex impedance.
+-lift <inductance>   : lift network on the TOS from ground and insert an inductor.

 -series <ohms>       : push a series resistor onto the stack
 -shunt <ohms>        : push a shunt resistor onto the stack
--lift <complex>      : lift top network from ground and inserts a complex impedance.
--lift <inductance>   : lift top network from ground and inserts an inductor.
 -f <filename.s2p>    : push a network onto the stack
 ```